nudgebg/egvinsulin/docs/data_sets/REPLACE_BG.md

-## Replace BG
+# Replace BG
+This page summarizes our insights about the clinical study data of the **Replace BG** study in efforts to understand how to handle bolus, basal and cgm data as well as assumptions that were made as well as open questions.

+The full analysis of this dataset is provided in: `notebooks/understand-replacebg-dataset/understand-replace-bg.ipynb`

+## Study Overview
-A Randomized Trial Comparing Continuous Glucose Monitoring With and Without Routine Blood Glucose Monitoring in Adults with Type 1 Diabetes
+- **Study Name**: A Randomized Trial Comparing Continuous Glucose Monitoring With and Without Routine Blood Glucose Monitoring in Adults with Type 1 Diabetes

-**Background:** The primary objective of the study is to determine whether the routine use of CGM without BGM confirmation is as safe and effective as CGM used as an adjunct to BGM.
+- **Background:** The primary objective of the study is to determine whether the routine use of CGM without BGM confirmation is as safe and effective as CGM used as an adjunct to BGM.

-**Duration**: Run-in phase of 2–10 weeks, 26 weeks study duration **Devices:** Dexcom G4 Platinum
+- **Duration**: Run-in phase of 2–10 weeks, 26 weeks study duration
+- **Devices:** Dexcom G4 Platinum
-**Population:** 276 entered run in phase, 226 were assigned to groups, 217 completed, Patients, Type 1, >=18 years, CSII **Data:** There are roughly xxx days of data from 225 participants
+- **Population:** 276 entered run in phase, 226 were assigned to groups, 217 completed, Patients, Type 1, >=18 years, CSII
+- **Data:** There are roughly xxx days of data from 225 participants

+### Data

 “Data were uploaded from the study CGM and BGM devices and the participant’spersonal insulin pump by using the Tidepool platform (http://tidepool.org).
 For insulin pumps that were unable to be uploaded to the Tidepool platform, the data were obtained by using Diasend (Chicago, IL) software” ([Aleppo et al., 2017, p.
 540](zotero://select/library/items/JMBWSKEE)) ([pdf](zotero://open-pdf/library/items/JHYQJ9TW?page=3&annotation=GTMF46IL))

-### Data

 The study data folder is named **Loop study public dataset 2023-01-31**